 Sometimes a parcel can be unintentionally booked as a smaller size than it actually is.

 We’ve found this happens most often when there’s been a miscalculation of weight and total dimensions.
+And remember – outer packaging also contributes to the total dimensions.

 This article will explain what adjustment charges are, how they’re calculated and how to avoid them in the future.

 If you notice an adjustment charge notice on your Sendle order or on your invoice, it’s usually because the parcel was entered at a smaller size than it was measured at the depot.
+The machines measure the size of the parcel in its entirety – the weight as well as the outer packaging dimensions.

 Don’t worry, these aren’t penalty fees.
 The adjustment is just changing the parcel to the correct dimension and weight break.
 You’ll find the cost is simply the difference between those breaks (as long as the adjusted size is still within our maximum weight and size limits).